by Laurence Palmer, DDS

 Conditions are excellent.
 English is the official language.
 You always feel safe…. meet at the airport, stay at clean and secure hotels or Guest Houses, teach at the dental school equipped recently by Rotary.

-Drew believed that this project was the most comprehensive program to develop dentistry within an African country.
 The object of the program is not to extract or restore hundreds of teeth but to train and mentor many local clinicians to ensure the development of a healthy preventive and restorative dental program for these countries!
-We have treated hundreds of LDS missionaries and prospective missionaries at our clinic at Makerere University in Kampala, since our program of mentoring Ugandan senior dental students began in 2008.
-Dr. Phil Openshaw of Modesto, California has taken over our work at Makerere and has treated hundreds of LDS Missionaries and others needing his dental services using our equipment at the Dental School.
+We have treated hundreds of LDS missionaries and prospective missionaries at our clinic at Makerere University in Kampala, since our program of mentoring Ugandan senior dental students began in 2008. .

 Participants will enjoy a wonderful church and professional experience, a 3-day safari, and work with amazing African dental professionals and their patients.

-If you are interested, please contact Dr.Tom Sorensen or Christa Mather
+If you are interested, please contact Dr.Tom Sorensen, Christa Mather,Dr. Troy Michaelson

 Guatamala Dental Clinic